UMRoboticsTeam/umrt-ros-poe-cam/README.md

-# UMRT ROS Template
+# UMRT ROS PoE Camera
-ROS project repository template for the University of Manitoba Robotics Team.
+ROS project repository for the ROS PoE Camera

 New projects should be **forked** from this repo (not using this as a template, as that prevents template changes from trickling down).
 Each new project must: